Q:What do you do in your current job/what are your responsibilities?

 Q: What skills did you build in the D’Amore-McKim GCTE program that you are applying at your current job?

-A: The Graduate Certificate in Technological Entrepreneurship helped me to develop how to take an idea from concept to reality.
+A: The Graduate Certificate in Entrepreneurship helped me to develop how to take an idea from concept to reality.
 While studying at D’Amore-McKim, I worked at a renewable energy startup.
-The skills learnt in business strategy were really useful to build business plans for new projects in the company.
-Regarding my job, I think that the team projects we developed in class helped me a lot to think on how to structure and communicate ideas, which really helped me to go through the interview process.
+The skills learned in business strategy were really useful to build business plans for new projects in the company.
+Regarding my job, I think that the team projects we developed in class helped me a lot to think about how to structure and communicate ideas, which really helped me to go through the interview process.

 Q: What would you say to a colleague considering enrolling in the GCTE program?
 Why did you choose the D’Amore-McKim GCTE?

 A: Northeastern is increasingly investing in entrepreneurship and innovation as a way for its students to succeed in the business place by creating disruptive and innovative ideas and business models.
-The D’Amore-McKim GCTE offers a wide range of very interesting courses to teach you how to take an idea from concept to reality; entrepreneurship taught by successful entrepreneurs!
+The D’Amore-McKim Graduate Certificate in Entrepreneurship offers a wide range of very interesting courses to teach you how to take an idea from concept to reality; entrepreneurship taught by successful entrepreneurs!
 The school also offers one of the best business accelerators, IDEA, which offers $10K non-equity funds and mentorship for students’ ideas.
 If you dream about starting your own business, I believe there is no better place than D’Amore-McKim to study.

 Q: Where do you see yourself in 5 or 10 years?

 A: I am passionate about sustainability, as I believe that we have the responsibility to design and commercialize our products in a smarter way, rethinking the concept of ‘waste’ as ‘nutrients’ for new products.
 I want to create positive impact in the world.
 I see myself running my own renewable energy business, creating circular economies, where I build plants that process waste from industries and cities and transform it into energy.